Don't mess with wild boar in Japan

 My mom-in-law lives in a condominium neighborhood that serves as a second home for many of the people who own condos there.
 She lives there year-round and has come across inoshishshi on many occasions.
 She’s seen them while picking berries in the woods and as they peered in her living room standing outside her balcony

 This just fascinated me, and although I told my mom-in-law to stay clear of them and not take any chances, I was determined to see one for myself.
 The last couple of times I ventured out I had no luck as I walked aimlessly in the dark looking and listening for these creatures that are said to be good eating.

 One time when we were driving home late at night, a couple of big ol’ inoshishi walked out of the woods right in front of our car.
-They just ignored us and the car lights.
-They took their good old time as my family sat in the car in amazement as the hogs used the crosswalk to get to the other side of the road.
+They just ignored us, as well as the car lights.
+My family sat in the car in amazement as the hogs took their good old time, using the crosswalk to get to the other side of the road.
 It actually looked like they looked both ways before crossing and heading back into the woods.

 Although it was cool seeing them up close, I wasn’t completely satisfied with the encounter because I was in a safe, warm car.
 Not enough of a thrill.